Tlell: History

 Besides Mexican Tom, who set up camp at Tlell in 1904, Eric Richardson was one of – if not the first – to make this camp a permanent settlement, by establishing the Richardson Ranch, which is still active and on the spot.

 Tlell was connected to Port Clements and Skidegate (43 km) via a paved Highway 16 in 1969.

 The village frames the southern end of Naikoon Provincial Park, known for the nearby Pesuta Shipwreck, and its long stretches of sandy beach.
 Other tourist attractions include the Tlell River and Mayer Lake, with the Tlell river hosting many salmon in fall.

 Services offered include some bed and breakfasts, a general store, several arts and crafts galleries, the Naikoon Park headquarters and a camp site.

 Demographics

-Some 607 people reside in the greater periphery, additionally encompassing other small communities like Tow Hill, Lawn Hill and Miller Creek.
+Some 607 people reside in the greater periphery, additionally encompassing other small communities like Taaw Tldáaw, Lawn Hill and Miller Creek.

 Culture

 Once every August, the Edge of the World Music Festival takes place in Tlell, as well as the Tlell Fall Fair in August; both attract many visitors from off the islands.

-Apart from this there, is little municipal infrastructure and no such thing as a town center or a harbour.
+Apart from this, there is little municipal infrastructure and no such thing as a town center or a harbour.
 Tlell is rather a scattered cluster of separate homes, many of them occupied by artisans living alternative lifestyles.